jaisheng-ong/ski-snowboard-rental-system/README.md

 ### Discount System

 Two types of discounts are available:
-- **Coupon Discounts** - 10% off with valid coupon codes ending in 'BBP'
+- **Coupon Discounts** - 10% off with valid coupon codes that has 6 character long and ends with 'BBP'
 - **Family Discounts** - 25% off for rentals of 3-5 items, with special handling for 6+ items

 ### Inventory Management